ho-nl/magento2-nl_NL/README.md

 required.

 ## Credits
-This extension was developed by H&O with a lot of help from the Magento Community on LinkedIn. www.h-o.nl
+This extension was developed by H&O with a lot of help from the Magento Community on CrowdIn. www.h-o.nl